Share

 • Every time you fill out a competition form, warranty registration card or an online service, you may be opening the flood gates for unsolicited phone calls.

 • You may have store and loyalty cards, ordered a food delivery service where you have given out your mobile for text updates.
-If you give out your phone number on line, your number will end up in someone elseโ€™s hands.
+If you give out your phone number online, your number will end up in someone else’s hands.

 • A growing number of apps are only interested in harvesting your personal information.
-Even if you donโ€™t think that you have openly given it to them, so check the Terms of use or Terms of service and make sure you know how your data will be used.
+Even if you don’t think that you have openly given it to them, so check the Terms of use or Terms of service and make sure you know how your data will be used.

-• Computers are fast and smart, looking at billions of data instantly, in the blink of an eye they know all about you, where you live, your income, your likes and your dislikes all obtained from โ€˜Likes, Pins and Tweets.
-You will be surprised just how many companies claim to have information about you.
+• Computers are fast and smart, looking at billions of data instantly, in the blink of an eye they know all about you, where you live, your income, your likes and your dislikes all obtained from Likes, Pins and Tweets.

-• There is no such thing as a โ€˜free lunchโ€™ if you sign up to that 25% off on your order, there is a price to pay.
-To be eligible they will ask you detailed questions about your lifestyle, your income etc. This information is then sold on.
+• There is no such thing as a ‘free lunch’ if you sign up to that 25% off on an order, there is a price to pay.
+To be eligible they will ask you detailed questions about your lifestyle, your income etc.

 Practical advice for helping the elderly to avoid scams

-• Be suspicious and donโ€™t engage.
+• You’re not being impolite.
+Be suspicious and don’t engage.
 If an offer sounds too good to be true, probably is.
 These people are professional and will play on any perceived vulnerability.
 Don’t worry about appearing impolite.

 • Take time – never make an immediate decision when offered a deal.
 Think about the offer and consult an independent party or seek professional advice before agreeing.